Zayd Vanderson

 & Slicer $ArgsList 2>&1 | Slicer-Output

-Save the contents of the script above to a file within the path of the user as Slicer-App.ps1.
+To use the script, save the contents of the listings above to a file within the path of the user as Slicer-App.ps1.

 Running Python Code and Scripts in Slicer

-Headless Slicer commands can be executed by providing a Python script or a Python code snippet to be executed.
+Headless Slicer commands can be executed by providing a Python script or a Python code snippet to Slicer-App.ps1 to be executed (along with the desired options).
 For example:

 Slicer-App.ps1 --no-main-window --python-code "print('Hello world!'); exit();"